ultral/ultral.github.io/it/ansible-testing-en.md

 ![Ansible refactoring](assets/at_road_to_success.png?raw=true "Ansible refactoring")

 Original idea / model of IaC became outdated & stuck.
 IaC did not meet business / customers / users requirements.
-It became hard to maintain the IaCж they were wasting time struggling with kludges.
+It became hard to maintain the IaC.
+They were wasting time struggling with kludges.
 It was an epiphany moment.

 ## Refactoring IaC